geoxg/spatial-arrangement-POIs/README.md

 ## **Paper**

-If you find the paper useful, you may cite from here:
+If you find the paper useful, please feel free to cite from here:

 Liu, L., Gu, X.*, Lan, M., Zhou, H., Chen, D., and Su, Z. (2025).
-Capturing the Spatial Arrangement of POIs in Crime Modeling.
+[Capturing the Spatial Arrangement of POIs in Crime Modeling](https://doi.org/10.1016/j.compenvurbsys.2024.102245).
 Computers, Environment and Urban Systems.
+DOI: https://doi.org/10.1016/j.compenvurbsys.2024.102245

-@article{Gu@ComputationalCriminology,
+@article{QuantitativeCriminology,

   title={Capturing the Spatial Arrangement of POIs in Crime Modeling},